Sling (weapon)

-A sling is a projectile weapon typically used to throw a blunt projectile such as a stone, clay, or lead "sling-bullet".
-It is also known as the shepherd's sling or slingshot (in British English).
+A sling is a projectile weapon typically used to hand-throw a blunt projectile such as a stone, clay, or lead "sling-bullet".
+It is also known as the shepherd's sling or slingshot (in British English, although elsewhere it means something else).
 Someone who specializes in using slings is called a slinger.

-A sling has a small cradle or pouch in the middle of two retention cords.
-A projectile is placed in the pouch.
+A sling has a small cradle or pouch in the middle of two retention cords, where a projectile is placed.
 There is a loop on the end of one side of the retention cords.
 Depending on the design of the sling, either the middle finger or the wrist is placed through a loop on the end of one cord, and a tab at the end of the other cord is placed between the thumb and forefinger.
 The sling is swung in an arc, and the tab released at a precise moment.
-This action releases the projectile to fly to the target.
+This action releases the projectile to fly inertially and ballistically towards the target.
 By its double-pendulum kinetics, the sling enables stones (or spears) to be thrown much further than they could be by hand alone.

 The sling is inexpensive and easy to build.
 Historically it has been used for hunting game and in combat.
 Today the sling is of interest as a wilderness survival tool and an improvised weapon.

 The sling in antiquity

-Origins

-The sling is an ancient weapon known to Neolithic peoples around the Mediterranean, but is likely much older.
-It is possible that the sling was invented during the Upper Palaeolithic at a time when new technologies such as the spear-thrower and the bow and arrow were emerging.

-Including Australia, where the woomera has the same mechanical dynamics as the sling, transducing rotational movement into linear projection, although it is not known whether this was an independent invention.

 Archaeology

-Whereas Stones and clay objects thought by many archaeologists to be sling-bullets are common finds in the archaeological record, slings themselves are rare.
+Whereas stones and clay objects thought by many archaeologists to be sling-bullets are common finds in the archaeological record, slings themselves are rare.
 This is both because a sling's materials are biodegradable and because slings were lower-status weapons, rarely preserved in a wealthy person's grave.

+Modified stones suggested to represent ammunition for slings (slingstones) have been reported from the Near East at least as early as the 6th millennium BC, during the Pottery Neolithic, from cultures such as the Wadi Rabah culture in the southern Levant.